 Combining GPM and PSI

 As stated earlier, a good machine should have a perfect combination of its PSI and GPM for effective cleaning.
 Most of the machines have a good combination of PSI and GPM set from the factory.
-For this reason, you need not worry much about its combination.
+For this reason, you need not to worry much about its combination.

 After using it for a while, if you see its cleaning performance has to drop down, you should go and get your machine checked for the right combination of PSI and GPM.